1 Bg 4-1972: Transcendental Knowledge

 > actions because it is a very difficult subject matter.
 To

-> understand Krsna consciousness and action according to its
+> understand Krsna consciousness and action according to the

 > modes, one has to learn one's relationship with the Supreme;